MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 - Calendar managers should be able to see a prioritized list of their assignments to increase their productivity.
 - Calendar managers should be able to use their existing calendar application in conjunction with ours.
 - Calendar managers should be able to change settings according to their preference.
-- Calendar managers should be able to import assignments from ILearn.
+- Calendar managers should be able to import assignments from I-Learn.
 - Calendar managers should have their data be secure and only accessible by them.

 ### 3.1.2 Developer